 That’s the Git MCP server in a nutshell.
 Anthropic’s official reference implementation gives AI agents basic local git operations — status, diff, staging, commit, branching — and stops there.
 No pushing to remotes.
 No pulling.
 No merging.
 No rebasing.
 No stashing.
 No tagging.
 No blaming.

-With ~361,000 weekly PyPI downloads, it’s one of the most-installed MCP servers in the ecosystem.
-It lives in the same modelcontextprotocol/servers monorepo as the Filesystem and Sequential Thinking servers — the 81,000+ star reference implementation collection from Anthropic.
+With ~534,000 weekly PyPI downloads and over two million monthly, it’s one of the most-installed MCP servers in the ecosystem.
+It lives in the same modelcontextprotocol/servers monorepo as the Filesystem and Sequential Thinking servers — the 84,100+ star reference implementation collection from Anthropic.
 And like those servers, it’s deliberately minimal.
 The question is whether “minimal” crosses over into “incomplete.”

 What It Does